Mary Ann Day Brown: Death

 Mary Ann Day Brown died on February 29, 1884, and was buried in the Madronia Cemetery in Saratoga, California.
 She had requested to be buried alongside her husband, if it was not too costly or difficult.
+Her funeral was heavily attended.

 Legacy

 Historian Stephen B. Oates called her a "loyal, self-sacrificing wife", and stated, "She had been taught since childhood that a woman's task was to bear children, tend her house, and obey her husband.
 Thus she subordinated herself completely to Brown's will... enduring his intractable ways."

 Her correspondence shows that she was devoted to her husband and abolitionism.
 Author John Newton stated in Captain John Brown (1902) that she bore "hardship, poverty, prolonged separation from her husband, yea, even the loss of her noble sons to further the sacred cause of freedom."
 Of her husband, Mary stated, "It is only those that are capable of appreciating his motives that can see any beauty in them."

 Oswald Garrison Villard noted in his 1910 biography of her husband that Mary possessed “rugged physical health and even greater ruggedness of nature… was as truly of the stuff of which martyrs are made as was her husband.

+Susan Higginbotham deals with Mary in the novel John Brown's Women.